Summer Public Service Fellowships

 - Bell Public Service Fellowships: Funded by a Law School endowment.

-- Dean’s Fellowships: Funded by money allocated by the Dean of the Law School.
+- Dean’s Fellowships: Funded by an allocation from the Law School’s Dean.

-- H. Stewart Dunn, Jr. Civil Liberties Fellowships: Funded by the family of H. Stewart Dunn, Jr., a prominent lawyer in Washington, DC, to acknowledge his dedication to the protection of civil liberties.
-Eligible organizations will contribute to efforts to protect civil liberties afforded U.S. citizens by the U.S. Constitution.
-In any given year there will be some specific focus on civil liberties afforded by the First Amendment.
+- H. Stewart Dunn, Jr. Civil Liberties Fellowships: Funded by the family of H. Stewart Dunn, Jr., a prominent lawyer, to acknowledge his dedication to safeguarding civil liberties.
+Eligible organizations protect civil liberties, with particular emphasis on First Amendment liberties and voting rights.

-- Pinter Fellowships: Funded by Douglas Pinter, William & Mary Law Class of 1977, for organizations assisting gay, lesbian, bisexual, or transgender clients and/or for projects dealing with legal/policy issues involving sexual orientation, sexual identity, or AIDS/HIV.
+- Pinter Fellowships: Funded by Douglas Pinter, William & Mary Law Class of 1977, for organizations assisting LGBTQ+ clients; projects dealing with legal/policy issues involving sexual orientation or sexual identity; and students committed to those issues.

-- Virginia Law Foundation Fund for Justice and Education Public Service Internships: Funded by a generous grant from the Virginia Law Foundation.
-The Virginia Law Foundation promotes through philanthropy the rule of law, access to justice and law-related education.
-See the VLF website for a list of eligible organizations.
+- Virginia Law Foundation Public Service Internships: Funded by a generous grant from the Virginia Law Foundation for positions in Virginia.
+The Virginia Law Foundation promotes through philanthropy the rule of law, access to justice, and law-related education.

-- William & Mary Public Service Fund Fellowships: Funded from money raised by the student-run William & Mary Public Service Fund.
-Courts / judges are ineligible for funding.
+- William & Mary Public Service Fund Fellowships: Funded by the student-run William & Mary Public Service Fund.

-Please note the following important details about these programs:
+Please note the following important details about the program:

-1. Organizations interested in assistance from William & Mary law students via our summer fellowship programs are encouraged to notify the Office of Career Services by using one of the forms here or via email, fax, or postal mail.
+- Organizations interested in assistance from William & Mary law students are encouraged to notify the Office of Career Services.